Last updated on February 27th, 2021 at 03:37 pm

 Moalboal is a small town with very beautiful, quiet beaches with clear and blue water.
 There are many things to do in Molboal for spending a few days or a weekend.
 We will write our 2 Days Moalboal itinerary.
 It’s a perfect plan to escape from Cebu City– to go to Moalboal and spend a few days in the town which is just a 3-hour bus ride from the main city in Cebu.
-We will show you our favorite Moalboal tourist spots, where to eat in Moalboal, transportation around Moalboal and where to stay in Moalboal.
 Read here 5 Days Cebu itinerary!

 Read here our 10 favorite instagrammable places in Cebu and 27 favorite Instagrammable places in the Philippines!